sudeepjaiswal/sudeepjaiswal.github.io/projects.md

 <img align="left" hspace="15" src="/assets/images/projects/giftyone.png" width="75" height="75" />
 </a>

-[GiftyOne](http://giftyone.com){:target="_blank"} was an app that leveraged Facebook's SDK to keep track of friends' birthdays so that a gift could be sent to them.
-It used the friend's likes and interests to get deals from Groupon.
+[GiftyOne](http://giftyone.com){:target="_blank"} was an app that leveraged Facebook's SDK to keep track of friends' likes, interests and birthdays so that a Groupon deal could be gifted to them.

 #### Calm Down Now™